 This is the default output clocking mode, and is selected by clearing the Simultaneous Outputs control bit LOW in the BCR.
-In this mode, each output clock writes a single value from the output data buffer to the associated output DAC channel.
+In this mode, each output clock writes a single value from the output data buffer to the output DAC channel assigned by the channel tag.
 This process continues until either: (a) output clocking ceases, (b) the output buffer becomes empty, or (c) the end of a data burst is detected (Section 3.6.4).